SENPAI-Molecular-Dynamics/SENPAI/README.md

 Options:

 - `--in` Required.
+Specifies the path to the substrate to simulate (MOLV2000 format)

-Specifies the path to the input file (MOLV2000 format)
+- `--solvent` Required.
+Specified the path to the solvent file (MOLV2000 format)

 - `--out` Required.
 Specifies the output file (XYZ format)